 Ovulation is a key indicator of your overall health.
 Whether you ovulate each month or not will give you a very clear picture of your hormonal health.
 If your overall health is compromised, your body may put ovulation on the backburner.
-Most people will not know whether they’re ovulating or not, unless they’re charting their cycles.
+Most people won't know whether they’re ovulating or not unless they’re charting their cycles.
 You can assess your own health by tracking ovulation, and use your charts to address the root cause of any health issue with a women’s healthcare provider.

 Basal body temperature will rise very slightly after ovulation, due to the presence of progesterone.
 Usually there will be a very clear range of temperatures before ovulation, and a clear range of temperatures after ovulation.
-In Sensiplan, which is one method of fertility awareness (there are many others, and I recommend if you are wanting to learn more about how to chart your cycles and use FAM, you reach out to a certified instructor), you are looking for one first high temperature above the previous six days.
-You can confirm ovulation with your temperatures when you have three higher temperatures above the previous six days.
+In Sensiplan, which is one method of fertility awareness (there are many others, and I recommend if you are wanting to learn more about how to chart your cycles and use FAM, you reach out to a certified instructor), you are looking for one high temperature above the previous six days to indicate likely ovulation.
+You can confirm ovulation with your temperatures when you have three temperatures higher than the previous six.

 Basal body temperature will only tell you ovulation has happened after the fact.
 To get a clearer picture of your fertile window, or when ovulation is approaching, incorporating other fertility signs is key.
-In the symptothermal method of fertility awareness, we track both basal body temperature as well as cervical mucus.
-There are other additional signs of fertility as well, such as cervical position, LH tests or OPK’s and cervical mucus.
+In the symptothermal method of fertility awareness, we track both BBT and cervical mucus.
+There are other additional signs of fertility as well, such as cervical position, LH tests or OPKs, and cervical mucus.
 As a fertility awareness educator, I don’t recommend using basal body temperature alone.
 Symptothermal fertility awareness is effective as birth control when using both cervical mucus and temperature.

 Basal Body Thermometers

-You can track your basal body temperature with an oral thermometer, as long as it reads to two decimal points.
+You can track your basal body temperature with an oral thermometer, as long as it reads to the hundredths of a degree.
 Some people are able to find these at the drugstore, or there are thermometers with more features available online.
 When taking your temperature with a basal body thermometer, ensure you’re taking it at the same time every day, before you get out of bed.
 You can take it orally, in the “pocket” on either side of your tongue, or you can take it vaginally - just ensure you stick with the same one for your whole cycle.

 If getting up at the same time every day is an issue for you, I recommend you take a look at Tempdrop.
 Tempdrop allows you to wake up at any time and still get an accurate basal body temperature reading.

-If you'd like to learn more about FABM, including how to chart your cycle and identify your fertility window, download Tempdrop's free Introduction to Fertility Awareness, a beautifully-designed guide written by seven certified fertility educators (including Nathalie!).
+If you'd like to learn more about FABM, including how to chart your cycle and identify your fertility window, download Tempdrop's free Starter Guide to Fertility Awareness.

 Nathalie Daudet is a social worker and FEMM instructor based in Winnipeg, Canada.
 She discovered fertility awareness after searching high and low for a non-hormonal method of birth control.
 After learning the magic of fertility awareness and the gift of body literacy, she decided to pursue formal fertility awareness training and share the knowledge of fertility awareness with women looking for a natural birth control option.
 Fertility Awareness Project is the hub for Nathalie’s FEMM classes in both group and individual formats, online and in person in Winnipeg.
 If you love this post and would like to thank Nathalie, shop Tempdrop with Nathalie's unique referral link.